Checkpoint Sync to Object Store

 IRSA

-To use IRSA (IAM Roles for Service Accounts) omit fields access_key
+To use IRSA (IAM Roles for Service Accounts), omit the access_key

-and secret_key.
+and secret_key fields.
 This loads credentials from the environment.

 Automatic checkpoint synchronization

-Feldera can be configured to automatically synchronize checkpoints to the configured object store
+Feldera can automatically synchronize checkpoints to the configured object store

 Automatic sync is disabled by default.

-The status of the most recent automatic sync operation can be queried by making a GET request to:
+The status of the most recent automatic sync operation can be queried with:

 curl http://localhost/v0/pipelines/{PIPELINE_NAME}/checkpoint/sync_status | jq '.periodic'

-It is recommended to configure push_interval to greater than
+It is recommended to set push_interval greater than

 - The configured